-Animal behaviour and welfare (Oxytocin, social behaviour, euthanasia, human-animal interaction)
+Animal behaviour and welfare (Oxytocin, social behaviour, euthanasia, human-animal interaction, affective neuroscience)

 Dr. Jean-Loup Rault's career is characterised by a multi-disciplinary and international background.
 His main research interest lies in the benefits of social behaviour to help animals cope with stressors, with a focus on positive affective states ('emotions'), social support and the role of the hormone oxytocin.
 He also has interest in researching humane methods of euthanasia and investigating the welfare implications of free-range production systems for poultry.

 1. Behavioural neurophysiology of affects.

 This research program investigates affective states, commonly called 'emotions', by bridging the link between neuroscience (proximate mechanisms) and behaviour (ultimate mechanisms).
 Affective states have a subjective component, which is indeed the core of psychological well-being and animal welfare, yet inaccessible to scientific inquiry.
 Thankfully, the study of the brain can reveal how affective states lead to behavioural, physiological and psychological changes, on the basis of the brain's anatomy, electricity and chemistry.
 This research is tight to advances in technology and analytical methods: electrophysiology, computation, neuroendocrinology, molecular biology and brain imaging.